lobaro/FreeRTOS-rust/freertos-cargo-build/README.md

 # freertos-cargo-build
-Helper crate for building FreeRTOS applications with Cargo and Rust.
+Helper crate for building FreeRTOS applications with Cargo and Rust using a `build.rs`.

 To build an embedded application with FreeRTOS please refer to [freertos-rust home](https://github.com/lobaro/FreeRTOS-rust).